jack-gable/dashboard-chromew-extentsion/README.md

 # dashboard-chrome-extentsion
-A modern dasboard for a new tab
+A chrome new tab modern dashboard